Are you interested in starting to compost at home?

 Great sources of nitrogen include:

-- Fruit and vegetable peelings, cores, seeds and even spoiled items
+- Some food waste such as fruit and vegetable peelings, cores, seeds and even spoiled items

 - Coffee grounds

-- Leaves, clippings, and any old vegan food
+- Leaves, grass clippings, and any old vegan food

 Oxygen (The Easy Bit)

 Oxygen comes from the air.
-So, you don’t have to do very much to get it in your compost.
+So, you don’t have to do very much to get it in your compost pile.

 However, the best compost is aerated all the way through and not just on the outside, that means you need to turn the compost weekly using a shovel or a pitchfork.